Monotropism

 Pete Wharmby, autistic author and former English teacher, has written two books that talk about monotropism, and a chapter in a third (see below).
 I (Fergus Murray) recently had a chat with him about monotropism, education, writing and the internet, for AMASE.
 We also shared a panel with Elliott Spaeth on neurodiversity in education, at…

-• The Dinah Murray Archive
+• Building the Dinah Murray Archive

 Fergus Murray We started this site with all of Dinah’s writing that was already online on her Productive Irritant site, and some of her work that we were able to pull from the Wayback Machine’s archive of her old Autism & Computing site, previously lost to the internet.
 Panda Mery has been a huge help…